stefanija-pechevska/azure-architectural-blueprint/README.md

-# Azure Architectural Blueprint
+# Azure Cloud-Native Architecture Template
-## Customer Service & Order Management Platform

-A comprehensive Proof of Concept (PoC) system demonstrating a modern, cloud-native microservices architecture on Microsoft Azure with React microfrontends, Spring Boot services, and full CI/CD automation.
+A ready-to-use architecture template for bootstrapping cloud-native applications on Microsoft Azure.
+This template provides a comprehensive foundation with React microfrontends, Spring Boot microservices, and full CI/CD automation, complete with examples for each Azure service and component.

 ---

 ## 📋 Overview

-This PoC implements a **Customer Service & Order Management Platform** with the following key features:
+This template provides a **production-ready cloud-native architecture** with the following components:

-- **React-based web application** with microfrontends architecture
+- **React-based web application** with microfrontends architecture (Module Federation)
 - **Spring Boot/Java REST microservices** deployed on Azure Kubernetes Service (AKS)
-- **PostgreSQL database** for persistent storage
+- **PostgreSQL database** for persistent storage (Azure Database for PostgreSQL)
 - **Azure Blob Storage** for file archiving and long-term storage
-- **Entra ID JWT authentication** for employees
-- **Entra External ID** for client authentication
+- **Entra ID** for authentication (internal and external users)
-- **Apigee API Management** or **Azure API Management** for API governance
+- **API Management** (Apigee or Azure API Management) for API governance
-- **Integration with legacy SOAP services** (ERP system)
-- **Integration with external REST services** (payment gateway, shipping)
-- **GDPR compliance** with data export, deletion, and audit capabilities
-- **Real-time notifications** between internal and external applications
+- **Service Bus** for asynchronous messaging
+- **Redis Cache** for caching and session management
+- **Azure Functions** for serverless workloads
+- **Key Vault** for secrets management
+- **Application Insights** for monitoring and observability
-- **GitLab CI/CD** for automated deployments on Azure
+- **GitLab CI/CD** for automated deployments

 ---